Raye: 2022–2024: My 21st Century Blues and international recognition

 Throughout 2023, Raye opened for Lewis Capaldi's Broken by Desire to Be Heavenly Sent Tour in the UK, Kali Uchis's Red Moon in Venus Tour in North America, and SZA's SOS Tour in Europe.
-In American television, Raye sang tracks from My 21st Century Blues at programs such as Jimmy Kimmel Live! and The Late Show with Stephen Colbert.
-She also performed at the Glastonbury Festival 2023.
-"Prada" (2023), a collaboration with Cassö and D-Block Europe, reached number two on the UK singles chart and peaked atop the UK Dance Singles Chart for 31 weeks, later receiving a double platinum certification from the BPI.
-In October 2023, Raye released My 21st Century Symphony (Live at the Royal Albert Hall), a live interpretation of songs from the album recorded at the Royal Albert Hall alongside the Heritage Orchestra and the Flames Collective.
+She also performed on the programs Jimmy Kimmel Live! and The Late Show with Stephen Colbert, and at the Glastonbury Festival 2023.
+"Prada" (2023), a collaboration with Cassö and D-Block Europe, reached number two on the UK singles chart and peaked atop the UK Dance Singles Chart for 31 weeks, later receiving a triple platinum certification from the BPI.
+In October 2023, Raye released her first live album, My 21st Century Symphony (Live at the Royal Albert Hall), recorded at the Royal Albert Hall alongside the Heritage Orchestra and the Flames Collective.

 Raye performed a medley of some of her songs at the Brit Awards 2024.
 She was one of the songwriters on the song "Riiverdance" from Beyoncé's country music-inspired album Cowboy Carter (2024).
-On 6 April 2024, Raye appeared as the musical guest on Saturday Night Live, alongside host Kristen Wiig; she performed "Escapism" and "Worth It", while also previewing an unreleased song, which was tentatively titled "Let There Be Light" by media publications, before being eventually released as the three-act single "Genesis" on 7 June.
+On 6 April 2024, Raye appeared as the musical guest on Saturday Night Live; she performed "Escapism" and "Worth It", and also previewed an unreleased track tentatively titled "Let There Be Light", later released as the three-act single "Genesis" on 7 June.
 On 25 May 2024, Raye performed her first festival headline slot at BBC Radio 1's Big Weekend in Luton.
-She served as an opening act for Taylor Swift's the Eras Tour at the final Wembley Stadium show in August 2024.
-Raye collaborated with the rapper Central Cee on the track "Moi", on which both artists sing and rap in English and French.
+She served as an opening act for Taylor Swift's the Eras Tour at Wembley Stadium in August 2024.
+Raye collaborated with the rapper Central Cee on the song "Moi", on which both artists sing and rap in English and French.
 On 13 September, she surprise-released her second live album, Live at Montreux Jazz Festival, featuring seven tracks recorded at the Montreux Jazz Festival, including a cover version of the James Brown song "It's a Man's Man's Man's World" (1966).
-Months later, Raye revealed that her car was stolen along with finished lyrics for tracks from her upcoming second album.
+Months later, Raye revealed that her car was stolen along with finished lyrics for tracks from her second studio album.